 The Finance Committee reviews the level of reserves regularly to ensure that they are appropriate for the purposes for which they are retained.
-The purposes of the permanent endowment and restricted funds are outlined in Note 13 to the Accounts.

 The General Fund is held to protect the Academy's core activities against potential shortfalls in funding.
 The Finance Committee recognised the risk to the General Fund of increased costs associated with the new headquarters at 41 Portland Place and provided against specific risks in three designated funds.